magepages/mpdocs/docs/store-credit/index.md

 - **Display Balance on Toplink**: Choose "Yes" so that the balance value of customers is displayed on the toplink
 - **Force Cancel Transaction**: In case the canceled amount is greater than the actual amount in the balance:
   - Choose Yes, the Balance is 0
-  - Choose No, the Balance will
+  - Choose No, admins cannot cancel the transaction

-- **Allow Refund Order to Credit Balance**: Choose "Yes" so that the customer amount when they refund order is transferred to credit balance instead of sending cash to the customers
+- **Allow Refund Order to Credit Balance**: Choose "Yes" to display the text box filling the amount that the shop owner wants to refund the credit balance when the order is refunded
 - **Allow Refund Store Credit Product**: Choose "Yes" so that customers can refund Store Credit Product.

 #### 1.2.
 Spending Configuration

 !

-- **Enable Spending On**:
-  - Choose pages that can allow using Credit in Balance
+- **Enable Spending On**: Choose Credit that can use in the backend or frontend
-  - Multiple pages can be selected

 - **Apply for**:
   - Choose product types that Credit can pay
-  - Multiple pages can be selected
+  - Multiple product types can be selected

 - **Apply for tax**: Choose "Yes" so that Credit can be used to pay the tax fee
 - **Apply for Shipping Fee**: Choose "Yes" so that Credit can be used to pay the Shipping fee